braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/voucherify.md

 ![REDEMPTION SUCCEED]({% image_buster /assets/img/voucherify-redemption.png %})

-## Upload voucherify codes to braze promo codes lists
+## Upload Voucherify codes to Braze promo codes lists

 Next to the Connected Content and custom attributes, you can share Voucherify codes using Braze Promo Codes snippet.

-### Step 1: export unique codes from voucherify campaign.
+### Step 1: Export unique codes from Voucherify campaign.

 Edit the CSV file and remove the name of the column to leave the list of codes only.

 ![REDEMPTION SUCCEED]({% image_buster /assets/img/voucherify-export-Codes.png %})

-### Step 2: create promotion code list in braze
+### Step 2: Create promotion code list in Braze
 ![CREATE PROMOTION LIST]({% image_buster /assets/img/voucherify-create-Promotion-Codes.png %}){: style="float:right;max-width:30%;margin-left:15px;"}
 Go to the Promotion Codes in the Braze Integrations section and click Create Promotion Code List.